derapi/derapi/join/README.md

 <script src="https://raw.githubusercontent.com/derapi/derapi/main/join/derapi-join.js"></script>
 ```

 Derapi Join requires a Join session to be created.
-A POST request to https://api.derapi.com/join/session/start will return a `session_id` as documented [here](https://api.derapi.com/apidocs/#/Join/post_join_session_start).
+A POST request to https://api.derapi.com/join/session/start will return a `session_id` as documented in the [Derapi API Reference](https://api.derapi.com/apidocs/#/Join/post_join_session_start).

 Once the session ID token is created, pass it into the JS function `derapi.createJoin()` like this: